Sep 1, 2022

 ROBERT: Incarnate, I think.

-ROBERT: No, you're not supposed to be in yet, wait.
+ROBERT: No, you're not supposed to be here yet, you wait.

 JAD: A story about death incarnate.

-ROBERT: And the man who… well, who thought he could beat death.
+ROBERT: And a man who, you know, he thought he could beat death.

 TIM: Are you Ann?